 Sesame oil might not make you automatically think "skin care," but this botanical oil could already be part of your beauty routine.
 And if you struggle with dry, itchy skin or hair that goes limp whenever the humidity is on the rise, you might consider seeking out products that include sesame oil.

-To learn more about sesame oil in skin care products, visit some of the links on the next page.
+To learn more about sesame oil in skin care products, visit some of the links below.